-Our Quality and Food Safety Team is pleased to present a guide that has been developed to support maple producers in Nova Scotia meet the requirements of the Safe Food for Canadians Regulations.
+Our Quality and Food Safety Team is pleased to present a guide that has been developed to support Food and Beverage Businesses in Nova Scotia meet the requirements of the Safe Food for Canadians Regulations.

-With this guide we hope to enhance your knowledge of the requirements and provide resources to assist you in developing and implementing a food safety management program that meets the Safe Food for Canadians requirements or to assist you in strengthening your current program.
+With this guide, we hope to enhance your knowledge of the requirements and provide resources to assist you in developing and implementing a food safety management program that meets the Safe Food for Canadians requirements or to assist you in strengthening your current program.